Using Flash for Websites

 In web design, there are a lot of ways to achieve one effect.
 Sometimes Flash is perfect, and sometimes it’s absolutely not what you need.

 What’s great about Flash?
-It allows a high level of interactivity at your website.
+It allows a high level of interactivity on your website.
 It allows almost limitless options for animation, it lets you manipulate and combine files from Adobe Illustrator or Photoshop, and it’s absolutely unbeatable for games.

 What’s not so great about Flash?
-It can be slow, it can interefere with search and have negative consequences for SEO, and it isn’t accessible to everyone who visits your site — for example, people visiting with iPad, or people using assistive technology because of limited vision.
+It can be slow, it can interfere with search and have negative consequences for SEO, and it isn’t accessible to everyone who visits your site — for example, people visiting with iPad, or people using assistive technology because of limited vision.
 Flash indexing by search engines has improved, but Google tells us that this still applies only to text, not to images in Flash (including words in images).

 So how can you tell whether Flash is right for you?

 - How important is SEO for your site?
 Are you trying to get top placement in a highly competitive online environment or is your website mostly a service for customers, with a well-placed old domain and very little competition?
-Search engines index well optimized Flash better than they used to, but Flash still has limitations when it comes to search optimization.
+Search engines index well-optimized Flash better than they used to, but Flash still has limitations when it comes to search optimization.

 - How important is being cool to your site?
 Flash allows the creation of very hip, fun sites that do cool things when visitors come to play with them.
 An ice cream parlor or clothing can stand out from the crowd by having Flash elements on the website.
 The city government or a law firm might find this aspect of their site much less important.